-Having returned from Africa several years ago, Doug noticed that the Manx language movement was in decline.
+Having returned from Africa several years ago, Doug Faragher noticed that the Manx language movement was in decline.
 His efforts in teaching lessons, both face-to-face and over the airwaves, have helped to address this decline somewhat.
-According to Doug, over the past few years there has been a reawakening in the Manx national consciousness on the back of the efforts of the Manx language movement.
+Over the past few years there has been a reawakening in the Manx national consciousness on the back of the efforts of the Manx language movement.

 It's ensured that the language has survived as a spoken tongue on the island.

-With only one native speaker left on the island, 90 year old Ned Maderell, O'Shannon questions Doug as to whether this revival is just too late for the survival of the language.
-O'Shannon also raises questions about links between the language movement and extreme nationalism.
-Doug describes the language movement as a separatist movement seeking complete independence for the Isle of Man and comments that,
+With only one native speaker left on the island, 90 year old Ned Maderell is it too late for the survival of the language?
+Doug Faragher describes the language movement as a separatist group seeking complete independence for the Isle of Man and comments that,

 The greatest enthusiasts for Manx political freedom are to be found amongst the language enthusiasts.